harmony-one/h/progress/rikako-hatoya.md

 ---

-2025-05-18 Sun: Look into more of interesting BTC vaults.
+2025-05-18 Sun (1.0h): Look into more of interesting BTC vaults.

-2025-05-17 Sat: Continued looking into Silo.
+2025-05-17 Sat (3.0h): Continued looking into Silo.
 Look into reward system and contracts.

 2025-05-16 Fri: Reviewed Artem's feedback for Pendle, changed API to match helper type structure, and moved some functions for better organization (PR commit [here](https://github.com/harmony-one/shadow-scraper/pull/15#commits-pushed-7f59803)).
 Did further testing and rewards seem to match my wallet but not for another, will come back to this after Silo.